KyleMay/Ford-FG-ICC/README.md

 ## Python
 - `HVACDisplay.py`: Receives the HVAC information from the Arduino and displays it on the GUI.
-- `HVACDisplayUI.kv`: The UI markup for the Python app.
+- `HVACDisplay.kv`: The UI markup for the Python app.